BLCM/bl3mods/Apocalyptech/README.md

   Flesh-Eater, Skagzilla, and any Technical in Sandblast Scar.
 Vehicles will pull from their full list of parts/skins when spawning (minus wheels), so variety is much increased, at the cost of stronger themeing per zone.
+- `mayhem2_no_drop_scaling.txt` - This nerfs the Mayhem 2.0 enhanced drop
+  weighting so that Mayhem mode no longer provides any improved drops.
+This is because in conjunction with Better Loot, it gets utterly absurd, and I'm honestly fine with the drops I get from Better Loot.
+So, a rare example of a plain and simple nerf in one of my mods!
+- `mayhem2_decreased_enemy_scaling.txt` - Conversely, I really dislike
+  bullet-sponginess, and would rather just have fun with the various Mayhem 2.0 modifiers without having to worry about optimizing DPS.
+This severely cuts back on enemy health/shield/armor buffs in all Mayhem 2.0 modes.  **TODO:** I *would* actually like to figure out how to nerf Mayhem-enhanced weapons so that they don't become super OP, but I haven't figured that out yet.
+I may end up adjusting this to suit, if I'm finding things too easy.

 ## Economy-related Mods